Event: Federal Government Update of COVID-19 Lockdown Directive

 - Government offices will be open between 9:00 A.M. and 2:00 P.M.
 Monday – Friday.

 - All airports remain closed to domestic and international travel, except for emergency flights.
-The PTF is seeking to commence domestic flights as soon as possible but no date has been set.
+The PTF is considering plans to reopen airports for domestic flights by June 21, 2020 if proper protocols are put in place by the aviation industry.

 - Ban on gatherings of more than 20 people outside of a workplace.